AI vs Human Marketers: Who Should Do What?

 The brands that win aren't the ones who hand everything to machines, but those who let AI do the busywork and let people focus on what builds trust and community.

-Let AI buy back your time, but keep your brand’s heart human.
+Bottom line: Let AI buy back your time, but keep your brand's heart human.
+The future belongs to marketers who know when to automate and when to be authentically, uniquely human.